Bendigo Regional Employment Precinct

 With the Marong township forecast to grow to 8,000 people, the Bendigo Regional Employment Precinct will provide employment opportunities for a growing residential population.

-The new employment precinct will be primarily directed at advanced manufacturing and logistics businesses.
+The precinct is expected to be directed at advanced manufacturing and logistics businesses, however this is still being confirmed.
 This project is supported by the business and manufacturing sectors in Greater Bendigo.

 Where is the site?

-The 280-hectare site is located south of the Marong township along the Calder Alternative and Wimmera Highways, which provides links to Melbourne, Mildura and Adelaide.
-It is also located on the right side of Bendigo to access the freight rail links in western Victoria, which are currently being upgraded as part of the Murray Basin Rail project.
+The 294-hectare site is located south of the Marong township along the Calder Alternative and Wimmera Highways, which provides links to Melbourne, Mildura and Adelaide.

 Why has this site been selected?

-The City has spent the last two years going through a process of assessing market needs and then considering potential sites.
-The 155 hectares of land purchased was selected due to its proximity to a growing population, limited environmental constraints, access to transport links, its size, and the relatively small numbers of landowners.
+The City has spent several years going through a process of assessing market needs and then considering potential sites.
+The 155 hectares of land purchased was selected due to its proximity to a growing population, limited environmental constraints, access to transport links and its size.

 How much did Council pay for the land?

-The City had each property independently valued and then negotiated a fair and market-based price with the willing sellers.
+The 155ha site consists of two properties.
+The City had each property independently valued and then negotiated a fair, market-based price with the willing sellers.
 The purchase price is commercial in confidence information.

 What would it cost to develop the Bendigo Regional Employment Precinct?

 The City considered around 600 sites before selecting this site.
-The City has also given individuals an opportunity to put forward potentially suitable sites.
-After a detailed analysis of sites including infrastructure costs, accessibility, environmental and other constraints, the South Marong site has been determined as the most suitable site to progress plans for the Bendigo Regional Employment Precinct in Greater Bendigo.
+The City also gave individuals an opportunity to put forward potentially suitable sites.
+After a detailed analysis of sites including infrastructure costs, accessibility, environmental and other constraints, the site south of the Marong township was determined the most suitable.

 What happens now?